 However, the real advantage is in the transformer turns ratio.
 Output transformers are limited to a maximum of about 25 to 1 in turns ratio.
 This turns ratio does the matching between the tube output and the speaker.
 It turns out that the theoretically correct turns ratio for most tubes is typically 100 to 1 and even as high as 300 to 1.
 The ZOTL can use the impedance converter to effectively create the ideal turns ratio.
 The microZOTL has a 300 to 1 ratio and the ZOTL40 has around a 150 to 1 ratio.
 This results in the detail and accuracy of the sound.

 OTHER OUTPUT-TRANSFORMERLESS (OTL) AMPLIFIERS

 OTL (Output Transformer-Less) amplifiers manufactured by other companies are a completely different technology than ZOTL amplifiers.
 ZOTL technology involves a linear amplification process using a carrier frequency as well as not having a traditional audio output transformer, instead using air-core Impedance Converters.

 Noted pioneer of amplifier technology, Julius Futterman, has inspired many different amplifier designs over the years.
-Based on Futterman’s principals, other OTL amplifier designs incorporate two separate banks of parallel-connected tubes.
+Based on Futterman’s principles, other OTL amplifier designs incorporate two separate banks of parallel-connected tubes.
 The two banks are joined in series by connecting the effective cathode of one tube bank to the effective plate of the other tube bank, and driving the loudspeaker in a push-pull fashion directly from this junction point without a transformer.
-There are alternatives to Futterman’s principals that use low-impedance triodes, but the basic principles are the same - given a sufficient number of parallel-connected tubes in each bank, enough drive current can be obtained to drive the speaker.
+There are alternatives to Futterman’s principles that use low-impedance triodes, but the basic principles are the same - given a sufficient number of parallel-connected tubes in each bank, enough drive current can be obtained to drive the speaker.

 The output impedance of other OTL amplifiers is nowhere near the actual speaker impedance.
 In an OTL amplifier, a large amount of negative feedback is required to force the push and the pull to work together properly in order to provide sufficient damping for the speaker.
 Even with the lowest impedance triodes available, there is still a basic impedance mismatch between the tubes and the speaker in the OTL circuit.